 Once your application for admission has been completed and you have been accepted for admission, you may apply for campus housing.
-Please visit the housing website (www.swbts.edu/housing) for rates, amenities, and a housing application.
-If you have questions, contact the Housing Office at 817-923-1921, ext 2330.
+Please visit the housing website for rates, amenities, and a housing application (https://swbts.edu/campus-life/student-life/student-housing/) If you have questions, contact the Housing Office at 817-921-8530.